 devops transformation

-1 What does DevOps transformation mean?
+1 What is DevOps Transformation?

 Using DevOps, businesses adapt faster to updates and development changes, deliver quickly, and execute consistent and smooth deployments.
-Also, the DevOps philosophy implies active cross-team communication, collaboration, and technology automation.

 • Helps to create transparent relationships between teams